Facta-Leopard/DirectX11_Practice/README.md

 - Later, if I work more with `parallel programming`, I may move it `back into the function`.

+- If a value is only needed once inside a function, it’s better to create a **stack variable** instead of caching it as static.

+- Using **stack variables** for one-time use cuts down overhead and avoids extra memory work.

+- I first applied this idea to resource path handling during resource management system development(C_ResoureManager).

+- It should be reviewed again when checking the whole codebase later.

 #### Overhead Comparison Table: Static vs Member vs Local Variable

 | Method               | Memory Location            | Access                           | Creation        | Thread-Safe   | Cache Efficiency   | Example              | Performance (10M ops)   |